Qiskit/qiskit_sphinx_theme/docs_guidelines/how_to/create_lists.rst

 And you can present them the following ways:

-* Followed by a point.
+* Followed by a period.
 E.g., 1.
 * Surrounded by parentheses.
 E.g., (a)
 * parenthesis on the right.
 E.g., i)

 You can pick any of these numbering types and presentations but you have to keep the same ones for the remainder of the list.
-The output will always be arabic numbers followed by a point.
+The output will always be arabic numbers followed by a period.
 The numbers have to be written in order but don't have to start with 1.
 For example, you can write:

 .. code-block:: text